rituraj-sys/rituraj-sys/README.md

 ## 💼 Work Experience

 ### **Solytics Partners**
-- Worked as a Data Science Consultant on AI/ML projects with a focus on scalable solutions.
+- Working as a Data Science Consultant on AI/ML projects with a focus on scalable solutions.
-- Contributed to the development and optimization of data pipelines, model evaluation workflows, and analytical tools.
+- Contributing to the development and optimization of data pipelines, model evaluation workflows, and analytical tools.
 ---

 ---